nevakrien/nllb_translation/README.md

 get stanza (it will attempt to overwrite ur pytorch installation...) after it is installed uninstall pytorch cpu and install pytorch gpu again.

+for xpu on intel cloud its best to use python 9 with this python -m pip install torch==1.13.0a0+git6c9b55e torchvision==0.14.1a0 intel-extension-for-pytorch==1.13.120+xpu --extra-index-url https://pytorch-extension.intel.com/release-whl/stable/xpu-idp/us/